 However, given the high incidence of delirium in patients with cancer and its associated morbidity and mortality, we recommend that people with cancer who present to hospital should be observed, at least daily, for recent changes or fluctuations in cognitive or physical function or behaviour (Table 2).
 For example, sentinel changes for patients in all clinical settings (inpatient, community and ambulatory) may include the following: impaired concentration, slow responses, withdrawal, sleep disturbances, hallucinations, confusion, agitation, restlessness or mood changes [69].

-Recommendation:

 If any changes in cognitive or emotional behaviour or psychomotor activity suggestive of delirium are present, a trained healthcare professional with expertise in evaluating delirium should carry out a clinical assessment to confirm the diagnosis of delirium [III, C].

 Using validated tools to routinely rate delirium severity in cancer patients